The South Carolina Council on the Holocaust

 The scholarship is open to high school seniors who will attend a two- or four-year college or university, with matriculation to begin in the 2019-2020 academic year.
 The scholarship is open to students in the state of South Carolina.

-Several years ago the South Carolina Superintendent of Education proposed cutting the funding for the South Carolina Council on the Holocaust.
+the Holocaust, its survivors, and its liberators, who called South Carolina their home.
 Write a convincing argument about the importance and relevance of Holocaust education to South Carolina today.

 Student essays are due postmarked by March 29, 2019 or emailed by midnight.
-The essays will be reviewed by committee, with announcement of the award being made at the student’s high school awards night by June 30, 2019.
+The essays will be reviewed by committee, with announcement of the award being made, when possible, at the student’s high school awards night.

 This scholarship is a one-time presentation of $1000, to be used to support the student’s first year of college or university education.